What Causes Yellow Teeth (And How to Fix Them)

 What Causes Yellow Teeth?

-Several factors contribute to teeth discoloration.
+Several factors contribute to teeth yellowing.
 Some are related to lifestyle choices, while others are caused by aging, genetics, or medical conditions.
+Understanding the reason for yellow teeth can help you take action early.

 1) Poor Oral Hygiene

-Neglecting proper oral care can lead to plaque buildup, which contributes to yellowing.
+Neglecting proper oral care can lead to plaque buildup, which contributes to yellowish teeth.
 Failing to brush and floss regularly allows food particles and bacteria to stain the teeth over time.
+Regular checkups and cleanings help remove stains and maintain oral health.

 2) Staining Foods and Drinks